julianosena/interviews/hostfully/README.md

 ### FYI

-I couldn't finish all the tests, because I had no time this accomplishment, I used TDD, that's why I covered the most of my use cases, unfortunately for the controllers due the simplicity, I created without TDD.
+I couldn't finish all the tests, because I had no time for this accomplishment, I used TDD, that's why I covered the most of my use cases, unfortunately for the controllers due the simplicity, I created without TDD.
-I know the importance of the test, and if I had more time I would do it for sure.
+I know the importance of the test, and if I had more time, I would do it for sure.

-My approach is to cover only controllers and use case layer, I can guarantee with that my rules and apis are functional with no doubts.
+My approach is to cover only controllers and use case layer; I can guarantee with that my rules and apis are functional with no doubts.
 I used to do end-to-end test to cover the integration tests and user experience.
 Using cypress, but, unfortunatelly I had no time as well.

-We can discuss further, about the mentioned approaches above.
+We can discuss further the mentioned approaches above.
 Thanks